Mr Omar Tillo

-If you have overdeveloped breasts and feel self-conscious about the appearance of your chest, liposuction treatment can correct the problem.
-Liposuction is a highly effective treatment for the removal of the localised excess fatty tissues in the breast region.
+If you have overdeveloped breasts and feel self-conscious about the appearance of your chest, liposuction treatment with surgical excision can correct the problem.
+Liposuction with surgical excision is a highly effective treatment for the removal of the localised excess fatty and glandular tissues in the breast region.
 This creates a leaner, flatter appearance.

 A good candidate for male chest reduction will have a positive outlook and realistic expectations of the outcome of the procedure.
 He will be undergoing male breast reduction for personal reasons, and not to satisfy anyone else.

 There is no optimum age for a male breast reduction patient, but he should have skin with enough elasticity so that it will contour well to the chest’s new shape.
 Older patients have sometimes lost elasticity in their skin, so their results won’t be as satisfactory as in a younger patient.

 A good candidate for male chest reduction should be as close to his ideal weight as possible.
 Being overweight can contribute to gynecomastia, so try to lose the weight with diet and exercise before you pursue surgery.
 Also, non-smokers are better candidates than smokers because smoking interferes with the healing process.
 If you smoke, you will need to quit at least six weeks before surgery.

 The traditional treatment for male breast reduction employs incisions around the areola followed by removal of the glandular tissue of the breast.
 The procedure focuses on removal of glandular tissue rather than fat.